-Fed official: Trump’s complaints won’t affect rate decisions
+Fed officials: Trump complaints won’t affect rate decisions

-WASHINGTON (AP) — A top Federal Reserve official says she favors two more interest rate increases this year despite complaints from President Donald Trump that the Fed’s continuing rate hikes risk slowing the U.S. economy.
+WASHINGTON (AP) — Two top Federal Reserve officials said Thursday that President Donald Trump’s complaints that the Fed’s interest rate increases risk hurting the U.S. economy won’t affect their decisions on whether to raise rates.

-Esther George, president of the Fed’s Kansas City regional bank, says she thinks two more rate hikes this year “could be appropriate” and says Trump’s comments won’t affect her policy stance.
+Esther George, president of the Fed’s Kansas City regional bank, said she thinks two more rate increases this year “could be appropriate” in light of the strong economy.
+And Robert Kaplan, head of the Dallas regional bank, said he expected three to four rate hikes over the next nine to 12 months.

-“Expressions of angst about higher interest rates are not unique to this administration,” George says in a CNBC interview.
-“Congress anticipated this kind of tension when they designed the central bank, and they put firewalls in place so that the central bank can be independent and carry forward with its decision making.”
+Both separately dismissed any notion that Trump’s critical comments about the Fed’s rate increases would factor into their policies.

-Her remarks come as central bankers gather for an annual conference in Jackson Hole, Wyoming.
+“Our job at the Fed is to make decisions on monetary policy and supervision without regard to political considerations, and I’m confident we’ll continue to do that,” Kaplan said in a CNBC interview.

 Most Read Business Stories